 Let $\rho:N \to M$ be a principal $S^{1}$-bundle or principal $\reat$-bundle.
 Since any two elements of $\prin(\rho:N \to M)$ differ by the pullback via $\rho$ of a one-form on $M$, their curvatures determine a cohomology class $[\om] \in H^{2}(M; \rea)$.
 (When the structure group is $S^{1}$, the cohomology class $\tfrac{1}{2\pi}[\om] \in H^{2}(M;\integer)$ is integral, equal to the first Chern class of the bundle \cite{Chern-circlebundles, Kobayashi-circlebundles}.)

-The idea behind the definition of extended projective structure is to link representatives $\nabla \in \en$ and $\be \in \prin(\rho:M \to N)$ in such a way that there can be associated with the linked pair a two-form representing the cohomology class $[\om]$.
+The idea behind the definition of extended projective structure is to link representatives $\nabla \in \en$ and $\be \in \prin(\rho:M \to N)$ in such a way that a two-form representing the cohomology class $[\om]$ can be associated with the linked pair.

 A projective structure $\en$ is a torsor for the abelian additive group $\Ga(\ctm)$ with $\ga \in \Ga(\ctm)$ acting on $\nabla \in \en$ by $\ga \cdot \nabla = \nabla + 2\ga_{(i}\delta_{j)}\,^{k}$.
 The space $\prin(\rho:N \to M)$ of principal connections on $\rho:N \to M$ is also a torsor for $\Ga(\ctm)$, with $\ga \in \Ga(\ctm)$ acting on $\be \in \prin(\rho:N \to M)$ by $\ga \cdot \be = \be - \rho^{\ast}(\ga)$.
 It follows that $\Ga(\ctm)$ acts on $\en \times \prin(\rho:N \to M)$ by $\ga\cdot(\nabla, \be) =( \nabla + 2\ga_{(i}\delta_{j)}\,^{k},\be - \rho^{\ast}(\ga))$.
 The orbit of $(\nabla, \be) \in \en \times \prin(\rho:N \to M)$ under this action is denoted $[\nabla, \be]$ and is called an \emph{extended projective structure} on $\rho:N \to M$.
 Pairs $(\tnabla, \tilde{\be})$ and $(\nabla, \be)$ are \emph{projectively equivalent} if there is $\ga \in \Ga(\ctm)$ such that $\ga \cdot (\nabla, \be) = (\tnabla, \tilde{\be})$.